chinmaykonchada/Software-Essentials/Operating System/Introduction/CPU Scheduling.md

 Shortest Job First Preemptive Scheduling is also known as Shortest remaining Time(SRT) or Shortest Next Time(SNT).

-## key difference between preemptive and preemptive version of SJF.
+## key difference between preemptive and non-preemptive version of SJF.
 - In preemptive version of SJF when a new process arrives at the ready queue and a previous process is not finished and is being executed.
 If the next CPU burst of new process is shorter than current executing process, then in preemptive version , it will stop that process and will start executing the newly arrived process.
     - The current state of the process is saved by the **context switch** and the CPU is given to another process.